pagopa-archive/io-functions-sign/docs/architecture/decisions/0004-choose-http-client-library.md

 ## Decision

-In the context of Firma Con IO, facing against the the implements of call of http external API (backend IO, Tokenizer and QTSP) we decided for Undici because:
+In the context of Firma Con IO, facing against the implements of call of http external API (backend IO, Tokenizer and QTSP) we decided for Undici because:

 1. it is an official evolution of Fetch;
 2. it follow the javascritp standards;
-   3( it will be include directly on Node.JS in v.
-18)
+3. it will be included directly on Node.JS in v.
+18